collective/my315ok.portlet.flash/README.txt

 Introduction
 ============
-a portlet for rendering flash movice
+a portlet for rendering flash movice. the flash movice may be qulified absolution path swf file,or query collection.
-R3.0
-1 cancel brain.getObject()